 Interest in this research question comes from 20 years of working in higher education as both a professor and administrator.
 During those 20 years, I have worked in seven different institutions and have encountered eight different presidents.
 Van Manen (1990) stated, "To truly question something is to interrogate something from the heart of our existence, from the center of our being" (p.
 43).
 For van Manen, the meaning of research is to return repeatedly to the things themselves until that which is questioned begins to revel something of its essential nature.
-It is through my personal observations of presidents, specifically four presidents who were new to the institutions they served, that this question of how new university presidents assessed the institution's ethos before embarking on an agenda of change came to mind.
+It is through my personal observations of presidents, specifically four presidents who were new to the institution's ethos before embarking on an agenda of change came to mind.
 I have witnessed presidents who spent time getting to know the new institution they served.
 They engaged various constituent groups in conversation, seeking to understand the culture and values that guided the institution.
 I have also witnessed presidents who arrived with a pre-determined plan for institutional change and who made no attempt to understand the institutions they were about to lead.
 Other presidents went through the motions of meeting and listening to various constituent groups, only to ignore what was said and instead chart a path that demonstrated no understanding of the institution's ethos.